nikkilocke/MyPicturesSync/README.md

 # Running the program

 If you just want to use the program, unzip MyPicturesSync.zip anywhere, and run it.
+You can download it from the release tab on GitHub at https://github.com/nikkilocke/MyPicturesSync/releases

 The first time you use it, it will open a web page on Flickr, asking if you give it permission to upload pictures.
 If you give permission, you will be given a Verifier code - copy this into the Verifier Code box in the